 Table of Contents

-- Do German Shepherds Bark More than Other Breeds?
+- Do German Shepherds Bark More than Others?

 - German Shepherd Barking Facts

 Barking is not always undesirable in a dog.
-It really depends on the purpose of the dog.
+Rather, it really depends on the purpose of the dog.
 After all, a silent guard dog or watchdog likely wouldn’t be of much use.
-In addition, barking can be useful for a small herding dog.
+In addition, barking can be useful for say, a small herding dog.

 But for owners who simply want a dog as a pet, barking can be a nuisance.
-And when it becomes too excessive, it can drive the owners crazy.
+And when it becomes a bit too excessive, it tends to drive owners crazy.
 For reference – in this article, we will refer to a dog that barks a lot as a “vocal” dog.

 I have a 17 mo. female German Shepherd.
 My difficulty is that she barks in the car at pedestrians and even passing cars.– Leadlady (GermanShepherds.com)

-Combine their deeper, louder barks with a higher frequency and you might have a problem on your hands.
+Combine their deep, louder barks with a higher frequency and you might have a problem on your hands.
 But, this does not need to be the case.

 If you train a German Shepherd and socialize it early on, it will be less likely to bark.
 In fact, since German Shepherds are so intelligent, they respond extremely well to training.